WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/z3-OverrulePlacementsOfArticlesAndDossiers/index.md

     // - getDebugConfig -
     function getDebugConfig()
     {
-        // Tell Smart Connection or Studio not to debug, but to show alerts. return [ false, false, true ];
+        // Tell Studio or Smart Connection not to debug, but to show alerts. return [ false, false, true ];
     }
     // - canPlaceItems -
     function canPlaceItems( itemsToPlaceJson, targetLayoutJson, targetItem )
     {
-        // Tell Smart Connection or Studio that we are able to place the passed
+        // Tell Studior or Smart Connection that we are able to place the passed
         // item.
         return true;
     }